 Non-Profit Tax Reporting Attorney Chicago IL

-In order to promote and encourage wise charitable giving in Illinois, the Illinois Attorney General and Secretary of State offer lawfully designated charities to benefit from a variety of tax advantages, such as a tax-exempt status.
-The goal of tax-exemptions for nonprofits is to better proliferate charitable activities in the state while giving donors (who give to a tax-exempt, 501(c)(3) nonprofits) the ability to deduct their donations from their own taxes.
+In order to promote and encourage wise charitable giving in Illinois, the Illinois Attorney General and Secretary of State offer lawfully designated charities to benefit from a variety of tax advantages, such as tax-exempt status.
+The goal of tax-exemptions for nonprofits is to better proliferate charitable activities in the state while giving donors (who give to tax-exempt, 501(c)(3) nonprofits) the ability to deduct their donations from their own taxes.

 Annual Reporting Requirements for an Illinois Nonprofit

 When operating a tax-exempt nonprofit in Illinois, you’ll need to file the proper documentation to both state and federal entities before each of the designated deadlines.
-Keep in mind that every Illinois nonprofit needs to complete its initial filing requirements, which includes incorporation, Form 1023 for a tax-exempt status, forms for Illinois income tax exemption, and registration with the Attorney General.
+Keep in mind that every Illinois nonprofit needs to complete its initial filing requirements, which include incorporation, Form 1023 for a tax-exempt status, forms for Illinois income tax exemption, and registration with the Attorney General.

 After initial filings, registration, and obtaining your tax-exempt status, you need to report your taxes to three organizations every year, including the IRS, the Illinois Attorney General, and the Illinois Secretary of State.
 Below you’ll find some standard tax reporting requirements.
 It is important to note, however, that your nonprofit (defined by its size, activities, finances, and more) may dictate your specific filing requirements.

 Tax reporting to the IRS: You need to file the Annual Return Form 990.
-This form is due 4 1/2 months after the end of fiscal year.
+This form is due 4 1/2 months after the end of the fiscal year.
 Depending on your organization, you may have to file Form 990, Form 990-EZ, Form 990-N, or Form 990PF (for private foundations).
 Send these reports to: